 The 1950s and 1960s saw a number of coups in the Arab world.
 Syria experienced three coups in 1949 (which, OK, isn’t the 1950s, but close enough) and another in 1951, Egypt had a major one in 1952, Syria again in 1954, Iraq overthrew its post-colonial monarchy in 1958, Syria had another major coup in 1961, the Mutawakkilite monarchy was overthrown in Yemen in 1962, Syria (yet again) and Iraq both experienced coups in 1963, Algeria had a military coup in 1965, Syria (Jesus Christ) in 1966, and Libya experienced a coup on September 1, 1969, which is our subject today.

 But even Nasser wasn’t sui generis, and so what we really need to go back to is the 1948 Arab-Israeli War.
 The thoroughness of the Israeli victory in that war is what discredited the post-colonial governments in the Arab countries that fought in it, and ultimately left them (except in Jordan) vulnerable to being overthrown.
-Syria had four coups before Nasser’s 1952 Egyptian coup, partly motivated by the 1948 war but also, in the 1949 case, backed by the US government in order to grease the wheels for the construction of the Trans-Arabian Pipeline from eastern Saudi Arabia to Lebanon, via Jordan and Syria.
+Syria had four coups before 1952, partly motivated by the 1948 war but also, in the 1949 case, backed by the US government in order to grease the wheels for the construction of the Trans-Arabian Pipeline from eastern Saudi Arabia to Lebanon, via Jordan and Syria.
 Syria underwent so many coups in this period that it even had one against Nasser himself.
 That 1961 coup pulled Syria out of the short-lived (1958-1961) United Arab Republic, which had joined it with Egypt under Nasser’s rule.

-Libya kind of puttered along for most of the 1950s, but then best/worst thing that could happen to an Arab country happened to it: oil was discovered there in 1959.
+Libya kind of puttered along for most of the 1950s, but then best/worst thing that could happen to an Arab country happened to it: somebody discovered oil there, in 1959.
 Libya suddenly wasn’t dirt poor, which people liked, but as the 1960s wore on they also noticed that a disproportionate share of all this new oil money seemed to be finding its way to Idris’s wallet, which they didn’t like very much at all.
-Nasserism still had that new ideology smell, and its socialist aspects really appealed to a population that increasingly felt like it was getting the very short end of a very long stick.
+Nasserism still had that new ideology smell, and its socialist aspects really appealed to a population that increasingly felt like it was getting a very short end of a very long stick.
 People in the three regions didn’t like that Idris had centralized authority in his own person (the better to exploit all that oil money).
-Plus, Idris’s close relationship with the UK, and then the US, had helped to discredit him among his subjects, particularly when the UK and Nasser’s Egypt nearly went to war with each other during the 1956 Suez Crisis and then when Idris failed to join other Arab nations in the 1967 Six Day War against Israel.
+Plus, Idris’s close relationship with the UK, and then the US, had helped to discredit him among his subjects, particularly when the UK and Nasser’s Egypt nearly went to war with each other during the 1956 Suez Crisis and again when Idris failed to join other Arab nations in the 1967 Six Day War against Israel.
 Riots became frequent over this period, as Idris’s public support withered away.

-Now, it was widely known that Idris’s health was failing; he’d actually signed abdication papers that were intended to turn the kingdom over to his nephew, Crown Prince Hasan, on September 2, 1969.
+Now, it was widely known that Idris’s health was failing, and he’d actually signed abdication papers that were intended to turn the kingdom over to his nephew, Crown Prince Hasan, on September 2, 1969.
 So on September 1, with Idris in Turkey vacationing/getting medical treatment, the Free Officers swept into the palace in Benghazi as well as key government, media, and military targets all over the country, and took control in a bloodless coup.
 Gaddafi declared the monarchy abolished in favor of the Libyan Arab Republic, and most people were so glad to be rid of Idris that they welcomed the new government with open arms.

 The Free Officers now became the Revolutionary Command Council and set about running the country, with Gaddafi

-wisely participating as merely one voice among equals and ensuring the country’s transition to true democracy ha ha, are you high?
+wisely participating as merely one voice among many and ensuring the country’s transition to true democracy ha ha, are you high?
 Gaddafi made himself commander in chief of the Libyan military and then systematically rid himself of any competition for absolute authority.
-He espoused pan-Arabism (then later pan-Africanism, after the rest of the Arab world had basically told him to get bent) and socialism, styled himself as “Leader of the Revolution” without really starting a revolution, sponsored militants and terrorists around the world (including, to be fair, a couple whose aims were Actually Good, in particular the African National Congress in South Africa), and governed as a brutal despot most of the time.
+He espoused pan-Arabism (then later pan-Africanism, after the rest of the Arab world had basically told him to get bent) and socialism, styled himself as “Leader of the Revolution” without really starting a revolution, sponsored militants and terrorists around the world (including, to be fair, a couple whose aims were Actually Good, like the African National Congress in South Africa), and governed as a brutal despot most of the time.